ajaymisraa/raao-db/posts/ethan.md

 On a personal note, as an 18-year-old male, I've witnessed this reality firsthand.
 Despite being active and fun-loving, many of my close friends have confided in me that they've considered suicide (in most cases, I learned about this months after the fact).
 I know several that have been physically abused, drugged or "roofied", among other terrible things.
 Sadly, they avoid seeking help due to fear of ostracization and stigma.
 I wish I could say that my story is an outlier, but it's far from unique.
 According to the World Health Organization (WHO)?[*[WHO](https://www.who.int/news-room/fact-sheets/detail/suicide)*], suicide is the second leading cause of death among 15-to-29-year-olds globally.
 The American Foundation for Suicide Prevention (AFSP)?[*[AFSP](https://afsp.org/get-help/)*] reports that men die by suicide 3.63 times more often than women.
 Despite these alarming numbers, many men don't seek help.
 A study published in the Journal of Health Psychology?[*[NIH](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6560805/)*] found that men are significantly less likely than women to seek help for mental health issues, with 60% of men citing fears of being perceived as weak.

 Addressing this problem requires promoting open conversations about mental health and encouraging men to seek help without fear of judgment.
 Yet, very little infrastructure is set up to promote these conversations, and, unfortunately, fewer men are receptive to listen to these tough conversations.
 Although vital strides have been taken to encourage mental health support, the stigma against support, especially for men, causes many demographics to feel alone in one of the most challenging battles they will face.

-June is Men's Mental Health, so I am glad that we are announcing Ethan on July 1st.

 :::model-example
 date: Today 2:32 AM